How to Remove a User in Linux

 Locking a User Instead of Deleting

-If you only need to disable access temporarily, lock the account instead of deleting it:
+If you only need to disable access temporarily, use usermod to lock the password and expire the account:

 Terminal